AdobeDocs/experiences-by-you.pt-BR/help/analytics/analysis-workspace/visualizations/use-cohort-analysis-to-understand-customer-behavior.md

 ---
-title: Utilização de análises de coorte para entender o comportamento do cliente
+title: Use a Análise de coorte para entender o comportamento do cliente
 description: Para melhorar a experiência e a receita do cliente, as empresas devem entender o comportamento do cliente.
 A análise de coorte pode ajudar a compreender o engajamento e a retenção, resultando em ações como a melhoria da criação de contas e a criação de campanhas para meses de alto volume.
 feature-set: Analytics
 feature: Cohort Analysis